 To dive deeper we recommend Learn Storybook’s “creating addons” tutorial.
 It’s an excellent walkthrough that covers the same ground as the above introduction, but goes further and leads you through the full process of creating a realistic addon.

-Once you understand the basics of writing an addons, there are a variety of common enhancements to make your addon better.
+Once you understand the basics of writing an addon, there are a variety of common enhancements to make your addon better.

 It’s possible to disable the addon panel for a particular story.